ballerina-platform/ballerina-lang/docs/specification/transactions.md

 # Local transactions

-Local transactions are transactions associated with a particular data source (means they are resource-specific).
-The most common example would be a transaction associated with a JDBC connection.
+Local transactions are transactions associated with a particular data source (this means they are resource-specific).
+The most common example is a transaction associated with a JDBC connection.

 # Distributed transaction: (Global/XA transaction)